disha9112/Cineroll/README.md

 # Features Implemented

 - The home page rolls out the top 20 recently popular movies.
-- A search bar allows users to search for the desired movie by inputting the title.
+- A search bar allows users to search for the desired movie by giving the title.
 - To obtain details of a particular movie, users can click on the movie cards.

 <!-- BUILT WITH -->